 As of June 30th, 2014 mandatory animal testing can be waived by foreign companies who create cruelty-free products by applying with the CFDA or by participating in cross-border e-commerce.
 While we do not currently sell our products on the Chinese market, it is possible for customers in China to buy cruelty-free products from importers that meet the CIRS (Cosmetics Regulatory Complaince Division) standards.

 Hurraw!
-Balm contains certified organic ingredients and we are happy to participate in the NOP program.
-We are currently in the process of being certified by the Montana Department of Agriculture for NSF and “made with organic ingredients” standards.
-We will also be a certified organic handler.
+Balm contains certified organic ingredients and we participate in the NOP program.
+We are certified by the Montana Department of Agriculture for “made with organic ingredients” standards.
+We are also a certified organic handler.
 Twenty of our balms contain over 70% certified organic ingredients, the other four are made with 43-67% organic ingredients.
 By the fall of '17 we will be listing the % of organic ingredients near the ingredient panel.

 Common Question: Is your wax Organic?